TROVE

 Built like a tool, not a service.

 • It's local.
 The server listens on your local network — bytes go straight from your disk to the visitor's browser, no third party in between.
+No data center, no roundtrip — minimal carbon cost, just the watts your router was already drawing.

 • It's read-only.
 Visitors can browse, preview, and download.
 They cannot upload, modify, or delete anything.
 By design, not by configuration.